Top Colombian general says rebels will be defeated if no peace deal

 Rodriguez disputed that conclusion.

 "The armed forces haven't ever been discouraged, like they've said," he said.
 "We have not let our guard down.
-Everyday we are reporting results which maintain the security and tranquility of Colombians."
+Everyday we are reporting results which maintain the security and tranquillity of Colombians."

 Reparations for the war's victims are currently being discussed at the talks and negotiators will also have to reach agreement on the reintegration of rebel combatants before a final deal can be inked.